Fixed points and connections between positive and negative cycles in Boolean networks: Introduction

 \begin{theorem} If every negative cycle of $G$ has an arc $a=(uv,\epsilon)$ such that $G\setminus a$ has a non-trivial initial strong component containing $v$ and only positive cycles, then $f$ has at least one fixed point. \end{theorem}

+\begin{example} {\em Suppose that $G$ is the signed digraph described below.
+Each positive cycle $C$ is of length three and contains a vertex $v\in\{3,5,\dots,n\}$ with a negative loop.
+The arc $(v-1)\to v$ of $C$ then satisfies the condition of Theorem \ref{newrule1}, and the vertex $v$ satisfies the condition of Theorem~\ref{renewrule1}.
+Thus $f$ has at most one fixed point. } \end{example}

 \begin{remark} {\em Theorems~\ref{newrule1} and \ref{renewrule1} are already relevant compared to the upper bounds $2^{\tau^+}$ and $A(n,g^+)$.
-To see this, suppose that $G$ is as in Figure \ref{fig}.
-Then, $\tau^+=\lceil\frac{n-1}{4}\rceil$, thus the first upper-bound is exponential with $n$, and $g^+=3$ so the second upper bound is at least $\frac{2^{n}}{n^2+1}$ by the Gilbert bound, and is also exponential with $n$.
-However, $G$ satisfies the conditions of Theorems~\ref{newrule1} and \ref{renewrule1}, which give an upper bound equal to one only.
-Indeed, each positive cycle $C$ is of the form $v\to v-2\to v-1\to v$ for some $v\in\{3,5,\dots,n\}$, and then, the arc $v-1\to v$ satisfies the condition of Theorem \ref{newrule1} and the vertex $v$ satisfies the condition of Theorem \ref{renewrule1}.} \end{remark}
+Indeed, if $G$ is signed digraph described above, then $\tau^+=\lceil\frac{n-1}{4}\rceil$, thus the first upper-bound is exponential with $n$, and $g^+=3$ so the second upper bound is at least $\frac{2^{n}}{n^2+1}$ by the Gilbert bound, and is also exponential with $n$.
+However, as explained above, $G$ satisfies the conditions of Theorems~\ref{newrule1} and \ref{renewrule1}, which give an upper bound equal to one only.} \end{remark}

+\begin{example} {\em Suppose that $G$ is the signed digraph described below.
+Each negative cycle $C$ is of length three and contains a vertex $v\in\{3,5,\dots,n\}$ with a positive loop.
+The arc $(v-1)\to v$ of $C$ then satisfies the condition of Theorem \ref{newrule2}.
+Thus $f$ has at least one fixed point. } \end{example}

 From a technical point of view, proofs are mainly based on refinements of Aracena's arguments.
 The innovation principally relies in the nature of the statements, which generalize previous results by taking into account both kinds of cycles simultaneously, and only use information on $G$.
 For uniqueness results, we will prove a theorem that generalizes Theorem~\ref{rule1} and that directly implies Theorems~\ref{newrule1}, \ref{renewrule1} as well as upper bounds that only depend on $G$ and that improve the two upper-bounds discussed above.